reeteshz/dengue-disease-prediction/README.md

     ndvi_sw – Pixel southwest of city centroid ndvi_ne – Pixel northeast of city centroid ndvi_nw – Pixel northwest of city centroid

+Goal/Target Variable:

+    total_cases – which lists the number of cases each week in the data

 ## Data Preparation/Preprocessing:
 1. Importing train data set into jupyter notebook